 - Acrosome - As already mentioned, the acrosome plays an important role in chemotaxis to identify target female gamete and contains lysosomal enzymes that degrade the thick membrane of the egg.
 The acrosome therefore helps promote fertilization.

 Recently, researchers from the University of Gothenburg discovered a spiral nanostructure located inside the microtubules at the tip of the flagellum.
 Measuring about a tenth of the tail, the structure is suggested to serve as a cork within the microtubules that stops them from growing and shrinking.

-Microscopy is one of the methods used in semen analysis.
+Microscopy is one of the methods used in analysis.
 Using a simple wet mount procedure, it is possible to observe the morphology, population as well as the movement of sperm cells under the microscope.

 - Using a pipette, place about 20 ul of the mixture on the microscope glass slide (a pre-warmed glass provide favorable conditions for the sample)